Samarth-Nasnodkar/coolang/readme.md

   }
 }
 ```
+you can override the `to_string` method inside an object to control how it is printed!
 No self referencing keyword has been added yet, but will soon be!!!
 Stay tuned.
 Also no data hiding is implemented yet (Eg. `public`/`private` fields/methods), but will soon be!!
 Also you cannot set the value of a field outside the object yet